ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 # Initial configuration
 {: #vum-init-config}

-The IC4VS automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud}} Backend Customer Router (BCR).
+The {{site.data.keyword.vmwaresolutions_full}} automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud}} Backend Customer Router (BCR).
 However, there's no route to the internet via the BCR.
 The standard route to the internet from the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance is via the Management ESG.
 As it isn't advised to change the configuration of the VCSA or the Management ESG, a proxy server implementation on the customer subnet is recommended to enable VUM.

 This approach means that you don't have to reconfigure the VCSA or the Management ESG, however, a small virtual machine (VM) or appliance must be installed.
 A proxy server is a system, which sits between two endpoint devices and acts as an intermediate device.
 In this case, it sits between VUM and the update servers at VMware.

 When VUM requests a resource from the update server at VMware, the request is sent to the proxy server first and the proxy server then sends the request to the update server.
 After the resource is obtained by the proxy server, it sends the resource to VUM.
 A proxy server can be used to facilitate security, administrative controls, and caching services.

-This document describes the use of a proxy server based on CentOS and Squid.
+You can use a proxy server based on CentOS and Squid.
 Squid Proxy is an open source caching proxy for the web and supports many protocols that include HTTP and HTTPS.
 A number of VM and appliance-based proxies are available, and you must select the appropriate one based on your enterprise’s requirements and install and configure following the vendor’s guidance.
 Clients electing to use a CentOS/Squid implementation should continue with the following process.

 * Download the CentOS ISO to a jump server
 * Create a vCenter Library
 * Upload the ISO to the vCenter Library
 * Create a VM, install, and configure CentOS and install Squid

+## Finding the subnet information
+{: #vum-init-config-subnet}

-Before you can start this task, you need to collect information to populate Table 1.
-Review the suggested values and ensure that they are appropriate for your enterprise.
+Before you can start this task, collect the information to populate the following table.
+Review the suggested values and ensure that they are appropriate for your environment.
 This configuration is based on a small proxy for VUM only that uses CentOS-Minimal and Squid.

+To find the customer's private portable subnet:

+1. Go to the **Resources** page in the {{site.data.keyword.vmwaresolutions_short}} console.
+2. Select the required **Instance**, select **Infrastructure** and then the required **Cluster**.
+3. Select **Private VLAN** and locate the subnet labeled `Private subnet for customer workload edge`.
+4. Select the **subnet** and you will be redirected to the subnet details page that displays the IP addresses and their allocations.
+5. Using the information, select a non-allocated IP address and update the **Note** with appropriate comments.
+Use this IP address for the `proxy ip` parameter in the following table.

 Table 1.
 Deployment values